Rodney King & the Riot Within

 right past him because she didn't recognize him.

-correction?
-Not to that extent!
-Though not a Witness himself, he'll be the first to quote Jehovah as
+that extent!
+Though not a Witness himself, he'll be the first to quote Jehovah as saying:

-proper degree, as I shall by no means leave you unpunished."
-(Jeremiah 30:11, New World Translation)
+as I shall by no means leave you unpunished."
+(Jeremiah 30:11, New World Translation) What

 Roll with Rodney in Part 2.
 Stay tuned.